How To Use LinkedIn For Sales Prospecting

 “yeah, I connect but then I’m not sure how to use this resource in my account management program.”

-By connecting with one of these contacts, you now become part of their extended network and you may be one connection closer to your ultimate prospect.
+By connecting with one of these contacts, you now become part of their extended network and can use your rapport building skills to get one connection closer to your ultimate prospect.

 What’s even more intriguing is that the largest grouping of connections that the Decision Makers had were contacts within their current company (20-40% in my small sample size, depending on size of account and how long they have been there).

 So, assuming 20% of a prospect’s connections are within their current company – that means that each new connection nets you 70+ second-level connections within the account.

 The value of LinkedIn is in the Second Level Connection.
 These are connections that you can now “see,” and potentially access through a phone call, email or LinkedIn message.